An Often-Overlooked Way to Attract Top Talent & 7 Ways to Address It.

 7. Ask your Marketing Team to Write Them.
 A major part of their role is to look at things from a different perspective and to grab people’s attention in a creative way.
 So let’em take a stab at it.

 There are so many other creative ideas to improve your job postings.
 Click here to view two before-and-afters of the overview portion of a job description.
-I even added a fun little surprise link at the end to give you a good laugh.
 You can also use good’ole Google to search “Best Job Descriptions” and you’ll see a wealth of descriptions and suggestions to get you started.

 Interested in creating or reviving your company's job postings?
 I'd love to help.
 Contact me by clicking on the "Contact" tab above or email me at sara@UHLsee.com.